Christian-ALLEGRE/WSJTXHelper/README.md

   5) Click the "Start" button.
      WSJTXHelper will synchronize itself on the current time.
      At time 0s and 30s (if even/1st is checked), or at time 15s and 45s (if even/1st is unchecked)
-     il will automatically click the "EnableTX" button in WSJTX (this start transmission) then, 3 seconds later, it will click it again, disabling next transmission (but current transmission continue), and preventing responders to change your current calling configuration. if you have "Only 1 CQ / mn" checked, it will not click "EnableTX" at time 30s and 45s, so you will send only one frame by minute instead of two.
+     il will automatically click the "EnableTX" button in WSJTX (this starts the transmission) then, 3 seconds later, it will click it again, disabling next transmission (but current transmission continues to run), and preventing responders to change your current calling configuration in WSJTX. if you have "Only 1 CQ / mn" checked, it will not click "EnableTX" at time 30s and 45s, so you will send only one frame by minute instead of two.